Late Holden police chief honored for his community service

-Penobscot County posthumously awarded the late Holden Police Chief Chris Greely the Spirit of America Award on Tuesday, which recognizes local individuals and groups for commendable community service.
+Penobscot County posthumously awarded the late Holden Police Chief Chris Greeley the Spirit of America Award on Tuesday, which recognizes local individuals and groups for commendable community service.

 Greeley, who died unexpectedly in March after a brief illness, was perhaps best known for founding the Holden Police Department’s 25 Days of Kindness program around six years ago, which helps community members in need during the month of December.